allmonday/resolver-vs-graphql/README-en.md

     ])]
 ```

-Then simply run `curl http://localhost:8000/tree` and you're done.
-The depth issue is left to the specific backend logic to handle.
+Then a simple `curl http://localhost:8000/tree` gets it done.
+The depth problem is solved by backend-specific logic.

-## Passing of Query Parameters
+## Query Parameter Passing

 ```sh
 uvicorn app_filter.main:app --reload
 ```

-GraphQL can receive parameters at each node, and each resolver can accept a set of params.
+GraphQL can receive parameters at each node, with each resolver able to accept a set of params:

 ```python
 @strawberry.type